 A VA handling social media costs $500-2,000/month depending on experience and hours.
 So-me Studio's Team plan adds the collaboration tools for a fraction of that.
 The combination of VA + the right tool is 10x cheaper than hiring a full-time social media manager and produces comparable results.

-If you're a solo marketer or startup founder spending 10+ hours/week on social media, the math is clear: hire a VA, set up the system, and buy back your time.
+startup founder spending 10+ hours/week on social media, the math is clear: hire a VA, set up the system, and buy back your time.

 Make It Stick